reimerb13/Baseball-Analytics-Practicum/README.md

 |---------------------:|---------------------:|---------------------:|----------:|-------:|
 |3,962|4,033|0.94|97.2%|2.8%|

  The Kappa value is 0.94.
-This indicates that there is a very good agreement between the model and the results.
+This indicates that there is a perfect agreement between the model and the results.
 The top 4 variables with the most importance were G, DP, A, and PO.

  <img width="675" alt="image" src="https://user-images.githubusercontent.com/79723505/109395096-03ae7a00-78d7-11eb-9a26-8e202ca10803.png">